 Even if you’re a silver-tongued sales dynamo who can sell you-know-what to a dog – your skills are worthless if you are going after the wrong prospects.

-Targeting the right prospects is the first critical step in succeeding wiht finding REO or note deals.
+Targeting the right prospects is the first critical step in succeeding with finding REO or note deals.

 You have limited resources.
 We all have limited resources.